OSSILE/OSSILE/rpg_examples/README.md

   Arrays of type character and (unsigned) integer are fill with values at compile time.

+- __CONVCASE : Convert Case__

+  Converts the case of a string of characters to upper-/lowercase using the C function _QlgConvertCase_.
+This function also converts language specific characters like German Umlaute.

 - __DSPMEMUSG : Display Memory Usage__

   The used memory grouped by activiation group is displayed.
 The data is retrieved